 Last night I attended a volunteer and donor appreciation event.
 Simple enough, right?
 Go out, talk to folks, eat, drink, laugh, be merry.
 It used to be easy.
-My sister Nat wrote about a similar experience in her post: Just a Dinner Party, I’m going to use her format to show you the interior storm happening that you don’t see and can’t hear, but perhaps when you finish reading, you will now have an understanding of it.
+Nat wrote about a similar experience in her post: Just a Dinner Party, I’m going to use her format to show you the interior storm happening that you don’t see and can’t hear, but perhaps when you finish reading, you will now have an understanding of it.

 Logical Brain — This will be a fun night, you’ve been to this in previous years and you meet new people and share lots of hugs with all your favourite PFLAG Moms.
 And there is nothing in the world that beats a PFLAG Mom hug!!

 PTSD Brain — Eww, people.
 And why does the roomie continually slam doors and drawers, raised by wolves?
 Can we please buy some rubber bumpers to put an end to this once and for all?
 Why not just have your eardrums removed and you won’t have to listen to it any longer.

 Logical Brain — Pick the next thing in the closet and wear that today – remember comfort, will be standing for 2-3 hours.
 OMG, all my favourite people in one room!

 PTSD Brain — I could stay home and catch up on podcasts and all those movies I downloaded from Netflix.
 It’s starting to build up and if I stay home, I can put a big dent in it.
 Besides… Eww, people.

 Logical Brain — Hop in the shower, and get dressed, and let’s go to Starbucks… coffee is a good thing and maybe you’ll find a downloadable version of Nat’s documentary.
 Oh boy, PFLAG Mom hugs, you know how much you LOVE PFLAG Mom hugs!!